yangdanny97/yangdanny97.github.io/_posts/2021-07-09-Migrating-to-Rescript.md

 ```
 which means that Lists aren't easily manipulated or accessed in JS code, although ReScript's standard library functions may be used directly in the JS code in cases where List values need to be manipulated in JS.

-Although Classes and OOP exist in OCaml, interop for Classes between ReScript & JS is a bit more complicated and the level of support for classes in ReScript is unclear.
-There is [old documentation](https://rescript-lang.org/docs/reason-compiler/latest/class) for Class interop, but it is written for ReasonML.
+While classes and OOP exist in OCaml, interop for classes between ReScript & JS is a bit more complicated and the level of support for classes in ReScript is unclear.
+There is [old documentation](https://rescript-lang.org/docs/reason-compiler/latest/class) for class interop, but it is written for ReasonML.

 Variants are also represented as a nested object:
 ```